 Having a relationship with Trapper in the same market is dope.
 Me and Tay… we feed off of each others energy.
 If I get my big break he’s coming with me and vice versa.
 I remember when Tay didn’t make clothes and I inspired him and now he inspires me.”

-“Compliments pre-sale went very well.
+A: “Compliments pre-sale went very well.
 I expect for everything not to do shit, so I’m not let down and whatever it does I’m grateful for it.
 But I hate the turnaround time from overseas it takes so damn long.
 Compliment is in slow motion but it’s by choice.

-“It’s important to keep a good team around you.
+A: “It’s important to keep a good team around you.
 People like to take credit and don’t do enough… who you see putting in work even though there’s people behind the scenes.
 It’s just all my closest friends.

 You got Taco, OG Smoke, Bobby Biz, Chris Spain, Tay Adams, Scrilla, Blacc Mar, Trap Woody, Sour D, B-dub, Justin Howell – on scene and behind the scene people of course.”